Military history of the United States: Afghanistan

-The intervention in Afghanistan (Operation Enduring Freedom – Afghanistan) to depose that country's Taliban government and destroy training camps associated with al-Qaeda is understood to have been the opening, and in many ways defining, campaign of the broader War on Terrorism.
-The emphasis on Special Operations Forces (SOF), political negotiation with autonomous military units, and the use of proxy militaries marked a significant change from prior U.S. military approaches.
+The intervention in Afghanistan (Operation Enduring Freedom – Afghanistan) to depose that country's Taliban government and destroy training camps associated with al-Qaeda is understood to have been the opening, and in many ways defining, campaign of the broader war on terrorism.
+The emphasis on Special Operations Forces, political negotiation with autonomous military units, and the use of proxy militaries marked a significant change from prior U.S. military approaches.

 On 29 February 2020, the United States and the Taliban signed a conditional peace deal in Doha which required that U.S. troops withdraw from Afghanistan within 14 months so long as the Taliban cooperated with the terms of the agreement not to "allow any of its members, other individuals or groups, including al-Qaeda, to use the soil of Afghanistan to threaten the security of the United States and its allies".
 The Islamic Republic of Afghanistan was not a party to the deal and rejected its terms regarding release of prisoners.
 After Joe Biden became president, he moved back the target withdrawal date to 31 August 2021 from April.

 The withdrawal coincided with the 2021 Taliban offensive.
 During the offensive, the U.S. carried out limited airstrikes in support of Afghan forces and to destroy captured equipment.
 The Taliban defeated the Afghan Armed Forces culminating with the fall of Kabul on 15 August 2021.
 On the same day, the president of Afghanistan Ashraf Ghani fled to Tajikistan and the Taliban declared victory and the war over.
 The U.S. military took control of Kabul's airport as part of Operation Allies Refuge to evacuate citizens and certain Afghans.